PixarAnimationStudios/ruby-jss/README.md

 ## DESCRIPTION

-The jss-api gem provides a Ruby module called JSS, which is used for accessing the REST API of the JAMF Software Server (JSS), the core of the Casper Suite, an enterprise-level management tool for Apple devices from [JAMF Software, LLC](http://www.jamfsoftware.com/).
+The ruby-jss gem provides a Ruby module called JSS, which is used for accessing the REST API of the JAMF Software Server (JSS), the core of the Casper Suite, an enterprise-level management tool for Apple devices from [JAMF Software, LLC](http://www.jamfsoftware.com/).

 The module abstracts API resources as Ruby objects, and provides methods for interacting with those resources.
 It also provides some features that aren't a part of the API itself, but come with other Casper-related tools, such as uploading .pkg and .dmg {JSS::Package} data to the master distribution point, and the installation of {JSS::Package} objects on client machines.
 (See BEYOND THE API)